yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 **DISCLAIMER: This is not financial advice.
 The author accepts NO RESPONSIBILITY for ANY LOSS OF DATA or CAPITAL that may occur as a result of following and implementing the information contained in this guide.
 By reading and/or implementing the information contained herein, you agree to accept full responsibility for your actions, and shall assume the full risk of any liability arising from your own conduct.
 USE AT YOUR OWN RISK!**

-This guide is a work in progress.
+> NOTE: This guide is a work in progress.
 Feedback to help improve it and donations towards its upkeep are all welcome :)

 > $BITG Bitcoin Green Donation Address: **GXtS1QCPsMANpRDQa5xFwogfbxT42dy5uV**

 > $BTC Bitcoin Donation Address: **1AxzU81tw8rBL9vRyGdhWL4s4C8BusffP7**

-Current enhancements in the pipeline are to setup the Pi to run off an SSD drive instead of an SD card.
+> Current enhancements in the pipeline are to setup the Pi to run off an SSD drive instead of an SD card.
 I will update this guide when that happens.

->NOTE: While this guide covers setting up multiple masternodes on the Pi, I have only tested it with a single BITG masternode (I can't afford more nodes at the moment).
+> While this guide covers setting up multiple masternodes on the Pi, I have only tested it with a single BITG masternode (I can't afford more nodes at the moment).
 If you have the collateral to test additional nodes please do so and let me know how it goes.
 I'd like to know if the Pi is affected.

 ## Overview Of The Masternode Setup ##